 Social Security doesn’t have to be scary!
 Taking these steps will make the process of filing for Social Security much easier.

 Social Security was not designed to be one’s sole source of income as an older adult, but nearly one-quarter of Americans 65 and older receive 90 percent of their income from Social Security.
 How can you make the most of your benefits?

 - Use Social Security’s retirement calculator to find out what your benefits would be based on your age at claiming.
 You can also try the AARP Social Security calculator to see how much you might receive.
 Also, review the PDF, When to Start Receiving Retirement Benefits for 2021.

 - Open a “my Social Security” account on SSA.gov so that you can easily manage your benefits online.

 - Enroll online in direct deposit so that you can receive your benefits directly into your bank account.

-- Wait until you are older to collect your benefits, so that you can collect more each month.
+- If you are able, wait until you are older to collect your benefits so that you can collect more each month.
 For every year you wait between 62 and your full retirement age (FRA), your benefits will increase by 7 percent.
 If you surpass your FRA and still have not begun to collect your benefits, they will increase by 8 percent each year until you reach age 70.
 Try to make use of your savings before collecting Social Security; that way your check will be larger for the rest of your life.

 - Your full retirement age (FRA) is based on the year you were born.
 See the chart below to determine your FRA.